 "We Love Trees"

 A poster contest to showcase the artwork of Hawai‘i's keiki and to underline the importance of O‘ahu's trees.
-76 selected works of art were on display in the State Capitol in November and in Honolulu Hale for the month of February 2018.
+Selected works were on display at the Hawaii State Capitol and Honolulu Hale.
 Co-sponsored by Healthy Climate Communities.

 Trees for Honolulu's Future brought shade trees to the pavements of downtown Honolulu during international PARK(ing) Day, an event focusing attention on the need for more urban open space.